From Snowballs to Avalanches: Finding the Right Debt Repayment Strategy

 This method emphasizes viewing each payment as a step toward freedom, to transform the process from a chore into a fulfilling journey.
 This mindset can reduce feelings of helplessness and build resilience.

 Choose this method if you want to turn a negative situation into a personal growth opportunity.
+These strategies work best when paired with a pause on new debt, so progress isn’t undone while balances are being reorganized.
 Avoid this method if you’re feeling too overwhelmed by the reality of your debt to reframe it as an opportunity for growth.
 It may feel too distant or unrealistic in the early stages.

 Use Balance Transfers and Consolidation Loans: